-The crawler/loader was used to spread the material over the fabric and is now being used to pull a grid roller to out the fine soils while allowing water to pass through it and drain out of the clean, granular material above.
+The crawler/loader was used to spread the material over the fabric and is now being used to pull a grid roller to smooth the surface.
+A truck is shown back-dumping a select, granular material onto the fabric.

+out the fine soils while allowing water to pass through it and drain out of the clean, granular material above.